ibnuh/timer/README.md

-# Timer & Stopwatch Web App
+# Timer Web App

-A modern timer and stopwatch web application built with Vue.js 3, TypeScript, and Tailwind CSS.
+A modern timer web application built with Vue.js 3, TypeScript, and Tailwind CSS.

 ## Features

 - ⏱️ **Timer**: Set custom hours, minutes, and seconds with circular progress indicator
-- ⏲️ **Stopwatch**: Track elapsed time with lap functionality
 - 🎨 **Theme Support**: Light and dark mode
 - 🔊 **Sound Options**: Enable/disable sounds and silent mode when tab is inactive
 - 📱 **Full Screen**: Toggle fullscreen mode
-- 📊 **History**: Track your timer and stopwatch sessions
+- 📊 **History**: Track your timer sessions
 - 💾 **Backup & Restore**: Export and import your settings and history
 - 🔔 **Notifications**: Browser notifications when timer completes
 - ➕ **Quick Add**: Add 10s or 30s to timer quickly